 The Neil Simon Festival celebrates the works of America's greatest comedic playwright, featuring three of his 38 plays each season, which runs mid-July through mid-August, (866) 35-SIMON.

 Cedar City's cuisine has burst onto the scene in a big way in recent years, anchored by some of the best woodfired pizza around, incredible BBQ, modern American restaurants, and fine Mexican dining.
 Cedar City's population is fewer than 30,000 people, which is a relatively small town by most standards, but large for a national park gateway town in Southern Utah.
 That simply means great variety and amenities for an excellent basecamp to adventure – everyone can have a good time in Cedar City.

 Family Fun Adventures

 Utah Shakespeare Festival Green Shows offer free entertainment, including renaissance musicians, dancers, skits, and singers every summer night prior to festival plays, Southern Utah University campus, (800) PLAYTIX, www.suu.edu.

-For more detailed information on attractions, accommodations and dining, visit Cedar City/Brian Head Tourism Bureau www.scenicsouthernutah.com
+For more detailed vacation information on attractions, accommodations, dining and other things to do in Cedar City, Utah, visit the Cedar City/Brian Head Tourism Bureau www.scenicsouthernutah.com

 Not finding what you are looking for?
 View all Attractions